maksblack12/Space-Invaders/README.md

 # Space_invaders

-## requiers pygame
+## Requirements

-if you dont know how to instal pygame then [click here](https://www.geeksforgeeks.org/how-to-install-pygame-in-windows/) :)
+If you dont know how to install pygame then [click here](https://www.geeksforgeeks.org/how-to-install-pygame-in-windows/) :)